CMMC compliance for defense contractors and manufacturers. Full scope. One point of contact.

 - High failure rates on first assessments

-Generic IT Solutions
+Generic IT solutions

 Standard cloud services (regular Azure, AWS, Google Cloud) don't meet CMMC requirements for CUI.
 You need FedRAMP Moderate or higher environments like Azure Government GCC-High or AWS GovCloud.